Updated May 2020.

 Then, make sure you get to the station early so you don’t miss the train!
 It’s not hard to find, the massive crowd of gringos will give it away.
 If you can’t find it, just ask someone (Dónde está la estación?).
 From memory it was only a 5 minute walk from the where the van stopped.

 To get your tickets, you need to go to the Machu Picchu office in the centre of Machu Picchu town.
-It’s not hard to find, Machu Picchu town is pretty tiny, and the staff at your accommodation will surely be able to help.
+The Spanish name is Direccion Regional de Cultura Aguas Calientes Office.
+It’s in the main square, not hard to find.
+Machu Picchu town is pretty tiny, and the staff at your accommodation will surely be able to help.
+Remember to take your passport and cash (they only accept cash).

 I highly recommend paying the extra to get a pass up to Huayna Picchu (sometimes spelt Wayna Picchu).
 This is the peak that stands behind Machu Picchu and the views from the top are breathtaking.
 Only two groups are allowed in; one at 7am and one at 10am.
 If you want a decent night’s sleep, book for 10am.